I must shout it from the top of some place very high: “I survived ski season!!!!!!!!!!!!!!!!!!”

 My husband is ski school supervisor for an adaptive ski program at a ski mountain 1 1/2 hours from hour home.
 This means he helps children and adults enjoy the fun and freedom of the slopes, no matter what their disability.
 Isn’t that cool?
 I think he rocks.
 This also means he leaves at 6am Saturdays and Sundays for the duration of the program, and doesn’t get home till 6 or sometimes 8 that night.

 In past years, we have made the effort to join him almost every weekend.
-This year, because the kids are no longer tiny babies who spend half the day napping in a porta crib in the corner of the ski lodge, and because of our illness, we only joined him once.
+This year, because the kids are no longer tiny babies who spend half the day napping in a porta crib in the corner of the ski lodge, and because we were still recovering from our mold problem, we only joined him once.
 The rest of the time, we cuddled up at home with movies and dad-less dinners (You have those, too, right?) breaking up the monotony by hauling ourselves to church with a challenging ratio of three toddlers to one parent.
 In the bitter cold.